Sometimes making large scale changes to your computer is unavoidable. Please bear in mind, though, that such changes may affect your backups.

 The lists below cover the most common types.

-Changes that cause the HFS backup software to resend data to the HFS
+Changes that cause Spectrum Protect to resend data to the HFS

 There are several sets of circumstances in which the backup client software can be inadvertently prompted to resend data unnecessarily.
 If you find that you have made changes of the sort listed below, then your HFS account may get locked because you sent more than the daily backup limit allows.
 To avoid this, stop your backup scheduler and run manual backups, keeping within the daily limits until your backups complete again.

 For how to stop the backup scheduler, please see our instructions for Windows, Mac, Linux. and Solaris.
-For how to keep within the daily limit and so avoid your account getting locked, see our FAQ item How can I limit the amount of data that I'm backing up?.
+For how to reduce the amount of data you send see our FAQ item How can I limit the amount of data that I'm backing up?.

 - Renaming your Windows machine